 In July 2005, Geldof organized "Live 8" charity pop concerts that were timed to coincide with the G8 summit on world poverty, held in Perthshire, Scotland.
 In support of the Make Poverty History campaign, performances were broadcast in 10 cities around the world, including London and Philadelphia.
 That same year, Geldof presented Geldof in Africa for BBC 1 and wrote a book to accompany the series.
 At the 2005 Brit Awards, Geldof was honored with a Lifetime Achievement Award.
 Additionally, he received an honorary knighthood in 1986, and was awarded the freedom of the City of Dublin in 2005.

-Bob Geldof has three daughters with rock journalist Paula Yates: Fifi Trixibelle Geldof (born on March 31, 1983), Peaches Honeyblossom Geldof (born on March 13, 1989) and Pixie Geldof (born on September 17, 1990).
+Bob Geldof has three daughters with rock journalist Paula Yates: Fifi Trixibelle Geldof (born on March 31, 1983), Peaches Honeyblossom Geldof (March 13, 1989 - April 7, 2014) and Pixie Geldof (born on September 17, 1990).
 In 1995, Paula Yates left Geldof for INXS rocker Michael Hutchence; the couple had a daughter, Tiger Lily.
-After Hutchence's suicide in 1997 and Yates's death from an overdose in 2000, Geldof became Tiger Lily's legal guardian.
+After Hutchence's suicide in 1997 and Yates's death from a drug overdose in 2000, Geldof became Tiger Lily's legal guardian.
+Peaches Geldof, 25, was found dead at her home in England on April 7, 2014.
+The BBC reported that toxicology reports showed heroin was in her system and that the drug likely played a role in her death.
+In July, a coroner confirmed her death was due to a heroin overdose.